anees028/jwt_practice/README.md

 ## 8. Protecting Routes for authentication users
 For this protection of routes.
 We added a **authMiddleware.js** middleware file and made a method for varification of existed token with Secret key.
 And then it will move to the given url after verification.

+## 9. Logout users (By removing cookie)
+For logout, we have to remove or replace the cookies by making new get request method.

+## 10. Check the current user with JWT..
+ 1. For this branch we arote *checkUser* method for checking for every *GET* request from client.
+From making this we can access the token data within the views and use for our purpose.
+ 2. After this we have applied conditional rendering for the views based on the user token stored.